Helmuth Johannes Ludwig von Moltke, der Jüngere

 the personal adjutant to his uncle who was serving as Chief of the Great General Staff in Berlin.
 His uncle Helmuth died in 1891, and the younger Helmuth then transferred to Kaiser Wilhelm II's inner circle as his aide-de-camp.
 After commanding a brigade and a division in the Berlin area, von Moltke took on the role as Germany's Quartermaster- General, in effect, Chief of General Staff von Schlieffen's deputy.
 Likely as a result of his friendship with the Kaiser, von Moltke succeeding Schlieffen when he died in 1906, being selected ahead of candidates such as Hans von Beseler, Karl von Bülow, and Colmar von der Goltz.
 He supposedly accepted the posting only on condition that the Kaiser stop winning all of Prussia's annual war games, thus making a mockery of them.
 Von Moltke thus headed the Germany Army at the outbreak of World War One.

-His modifications to the Schlieffen Plan were basically sensible but terribly unsuccessful, and he was unceremoniously replaced by Falkenhayn following the failure of the Marne Campaign as he also continued with degenerating health.
-Some historians argue that it was the failure of von Kluck's First Army to maintain contact with von Bülow's Second Army as the two approached Paris which caused the Schlieffen Plan to ultimately fail.
+His modifications to the Schlieffen Plan were basically sensible but terribly unsuccessful, and he was unceremoniously replaced by Falkenhayn following the failure of the Marne Campaign.
+His physical health also continued to degenerate at that time.
+Some historians argue that it was the failure of von Kluck's 1.
+Armee to maintain contact with von Bülow's 2.
+Armee as the two approached Paris which caused the Schlieffen Plan to ultimately fail.
 Others contend that Moltke lost control of the invading armies during the August invasion along the Western Front and was thus unable to react correctly as the First Battle of the Marne developed in September.
 While it is true that Moltke had lost effective touch with his field commanders, German operational doctrine nonetheless emphasized personal initiative on the part of subordinate officers.
 Other historians also propose that the multitude of strategic options Moltke faced, and especially the danger of the Russian invasion of East Prussia clouded Moltke's judgment.

 Generalstabschef 01.01.1906 - 14.09.1914